The Surprising Way Exercise Helps With Acne: Dermatologists Explain

 How to take care of your skin post-workout

 Post-workout care is crucial to clear, healthy skin.
-Jill suggests showering and replenishing with protein and carbs, while Cybele has more specific instructions.
+Javahery suggests showering and replenishing with protein and carbs, while Fishman has more specific instructions.

 "Change out of exercise clothing as soon as possible and shower," she says.
 "Wash your face, and if not possible, I think a skin-cleansing wipe can be great.
 Simple makes them, and I love the Neals Yard ones."